claes/hemlis/README.md

     (set -e; pass nixos-secrets && echo "source $(type hemlis-install)") | ssh remote-host sudo bash -s

+You can adapt this approach to fit you.
+If you don't use pass password management tool, you can use encryption tools such as gpg or age, or explore ways to use another password manager.
+Create a way to decrypt your secrets from rest, format them in the shell variable syntax, and combine them with hemlis-install.

 ## FAQ

 ### How do I control what permissions my secret files are installed with?